RaveMaker/Renamer-VBScript/README.md

  - VLAN1="228"
  - VLAN2="226"

-4. Run the script at startup or use "instsrv.exe","srvany.exe" to create a service for it.
+### Use "instsrv.exe","srvany.exe" to create a service for it:
+1. The installation files assume folder location of C:\Renamer\ to change edit Install.cmd,Renamer.cmd,Renamer.reg
+2. Install.cmd will create service Called "Renamer" and will execute it at startup.

 #### It will need 2 restarts to rename and join the computer to active directory.